 A new report released this week by Amnesty International finds rampant abuse in Qatar’s construction sector, with workers involved in the construction of stadiums ahead of the 2022 Fédération Internationale de Football Association (FIFA) World Cup suffering conditions that closely resemble, and sometimes constitute, forced labor and human trafficking.

 The report, “The Dark Side of Migration: Spotlight on Qatar’s Construction Sector Ahead of the World Cup,” reveals wrongdoing within contractual claims and obligations as well as widespread and routine exploitation of migrant workers in Qatar.
-An accompanying report, ” ‘Treat Us Like We Are Human’: Migrant Workers in Qatar,” finds that these types of abuses are not limited to construction workers, but are systematic in other areas such as domestic work.
+An accompanying report, “‘Treat Us Like We Are Human’: Migrant Workers in Qatar,” finds that these types of abuses are not limited to construction workers, but are systematic in other areas such as domestic work.

-Among the key finding in Amnesty International’s reports were abuses such as employers withholding migrants’ passports and the denial of exit permits, which forces migrants to stay in Qatar; the withholding of wages; squalid living conditions; and dangerous working conditions, among other offenses.
+Among the key finding in Amnesty’s reports were abuses such as employers withholding migrants’ passports and the denial of exit permits, which forces migrants to stay in Qatar; the withholding of wages; squalid living conditions; and dangerous working conditions, among other offenses.
 Some migrant workers suffer all of these conditions simultaneously.

-“It’s a great thing in many ways that Qatar can provide these jobs and these sources of income and remittances to developing countries and allow people to fend for themselves financially, but there shouldn’t be this sort of stream of human misery coming out of that,” said James Lynch, a researcher on Gulf migrants’ rights for Amnesty International, in Doha, Qatar.
+“It’s a great thing in many ways that Qatar can provide these jobs and these sources of income and remittances to developing countries and allow people to fend for themselves financially, but there shouldn’t be this sort of stream of human misery coming out of that,” said James Lynch, a researcher on Gulf migrants’ rights for Amnesty in Doha, Qatar.
 “It should be possible to do that and respect people’s rights.”

 The International Labour Organization (ILO) defines forced labor as “work that the person has not offered themselves for voluntarily and which is extracted under threat of a penalty.”
-Amnesty International found cases where migrants had been deceived about the terms or conditions of their work, or had pay withheld for months at a time, and were threatened with penalties including withholding passports, withholding permission to leave the country and failure to provide pending salaries.
-And in cases where migrants had clearly been deceived into situations of forced labor, they were also victims of human trafficking.
+Amnesty found cases where migrants had been deceived about the terms or conditions of their work, or had pay withheld for months at a time, and were threatened with penalties including withholding passports, withholding permission to leave the country and failure to provide pending salaries.
+Moreover, in cases where migrants had clearly been deceived into situations of forced labor, they were also victims of human trafficking.

 Lynch said that much of the exploitation is facilitated by Qatar’s Sponsorship Law, under which all foreign workers are subject.
 The law established a sponsorship system that effectively tethers migrant workers to one “sponsor,” who must also be their employer.